Ancient Doesn’t Cut It

 Price did not romanticize the natives he studied or assume that modern civilization was always the source of evil.
 As an example, Price credited the British with diverting the attention of the inhabitants of the Tongan and Fijian Islands from racial warfare to football and other athletic competitions (page 120).
 Since the Tongans largely managed their own affairs under British protection, British civilization actually provided them with a net benefit in Price’s view.

 Price referred to “our so-called modern civilization” (page 324) precisely because he was not an opponent of civilization.
-That degeneration followed this so-called civilization almost everywhere it went led him to declare that “surely, our civilization is on trial both at home and abroad,” (page 128), but many of the primitive groups he studied were in many ways modern civilizations of their own, such as the Roman Catholic inhabitants of the Swiss villages and the islands of the Outer Hebrides, and he had great admiration for some greatly expansive civilizations like the ancient Peruvians and the Chinese.
+That degeneration followed this so-called civilization almost everywhere it went led him to declare that “surely, our civilization is on trial both at home and abroad,” (page 128), but many of the indigenous groups he studied were in many ways modern civilizations of their own, such as the Roman Catholic inhabitants of the Swiss villages and the islands of the Outer Hebrides, and he had great admiration for some greatly expansive civilizations like the ancient Peruvians and the Chinese.
 And as stated above, he spoke highly even of white colonialism when it had in fact done something positive for the native populations under it, as in the case of the Tongan islands.

 KNOWLEDGE VS. WISDOM